Jeff Maehl: Pre-draft

+Houston Texans

-Maehl went undrafted in the 2011 NFL Draft, but he was selected with the final pick of the 2011 UFL Draft by the Virginia Destroyers.
+Maehl went undrafted in the 2011 NFL Draft, but he was selected with the final pick of the 2011 UFL draft by the Virginia Destroyers.

 Maehl was signed by the Houston Texans as an undrafted free agent on July 25, 2011.
 Despite being waived by Houston on September 3, 2011, Maehl was signed to the Texans practice squad on September 4, 2011.
 On December 13, 2011, Maehl was signed to the active roster following the release of fellow wide receiver Derrick Mason.
 Maehl was cut on September 1, 2012, while the Texans were trimming their roster to 53 men, signed by Texans to the practice squad on September 4, 2011, signed from practice squad to active roster by Texans on December 13, 2011, and signed by the Texans to Reserve/Future contracts on January 24, 2013.

+Philadelphia Eagles

 Maehl was traded to the Philadelphia Eagles for offensive tackle Nate Menkin on August 12, 2013, where he was reunited with his former college coach Chip Kelly.

-In week four of the 2013 season Maehl came in during a blowout loss to the Denver Broncos in the fourth quarter, catching a touchdown.
+In week four of the 2013 season Maehl came in during a blowout loss to the Denver Broncos in the fourth quarter and caught a touchdown.
+In the 2014 season, he appeared in eight games.

 Personal life

-Maehl lives in Eugene, Oregon, with his wife Britnee and their two cats.
+Maehl lives in Eugene, Oregon, with his wife Britnee.
 Maehl has a full sleeve tattoo on one arm and a half-sleeve on his other.
 Maehl has many other tattoos, with some matching his wife's.
-He has one on his right arm that says "Paradise California", his hometown the town is now burned to the ground, and features a row of pine trees, and more scripture and design.
+He has one on his right arm that says "Paradise California", his hometown, and features a row of pine trees, and more scripture and design.
 There is a tattoo on his left arm in honor of drowned former teammate Todd Doxey, who died in 2008.
 Doxey was a close friend and roommate of Maehl.